MeltwaterArchive/storyplayer/modules/checkpoint/usingCheckpoint.md

 _usingCheckpoint()_ allows you to put data into the checkpoint without having to call _$st()->getCheckpoint()_ yourself.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\CheckpointActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingCheckpoint_.

 ## Behaviour And Return Codes